regimelab/notebooks/README.md

 <img src="https://github.com/regimelab/notebooks/assets/114866071/ebf35cbe-e937-426f-8580-b7ef375c6f73" width="320" height="320">
 </p>

 This is a series of Python notebooks exploring concepts with a long history in the applied math and statistics literature about Gaussian and non-Gaussian processes, stationarity versus non-stationarity, and stochastic regime-switching models.

-Detecting statistical shifts or structural breaks in data is important for monitoring stability in production data pipelines.
+Detecting statistical shifts or structural breaks in data is relevant to monitoring stability in production data pipelines.
 Regime shifts in dynamical physical systems are additionally a feature of many natural and physical phenomena worth modeling in themselves.
-Insights from statistical physics, e.g. non-equilibrium thermodynamics, have also been instrumental in the development of generative modeling and synthetic data modeling or generative "AI".
+Insights from statistical physics, e.g. non-equilibrium thermodynamics, have also been instrumental in the development of generative modeling and synthetic data modeling a.k.a generative AI.

 Blog
 ----